jonathandw743/bevy_input_prompts/README.md

 If there are any issues, for example a lot of `unknown.png` showing, or `ERROR bevy_asset::server: Path not found` being logged, open an issue.

-If you want to add your own prompt pack, open a pull request!
+If you want to add your own prompt pack or want to fix a mapping issue, open a pull request!

 ## assets/xelu/Xelu_Free_Controller&Key_Prompts